MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/microsoft-activex-data-objects-reference.md

 - [Programmer's guide](ado-programmer-s-guide.md): An introduction to using ADO, RDS, ADO MD, and ADOX.

 - [Programmer's reference](ado-programmer-s-reference-topics.md): This section of the ADO documentation contains topics for each ADO, RDS, ADO MD, and ADOX object, collection, property, dynamic property, method, event, and enumeration.

-## Feedback

-You can send feedback about ADO documentation or samples directly to the ADO documentation team.